Profit Shifting and International Tax Reforms: Data and estimations

-Figure \ref{excess_services} shows a positive and significant correlation between excessive high-risk services and the theoretically consistent measure of bilateral profit shifting.
-The Spearman rank correlation coefficient of 0.6 indicates a relatively high correlation between both series.
-This result suggests that services trade is an important driver of profit-shifting between source countries and tax havens but shall not be considered its unique determinant.
-In particular, the $ PS_{lh}$ estimated in this paper is generally larger than the excess of services, suggesting that services cannot explain all profit shifting.
+Finally, we propose different robustness exercises in Appendix \ref{PS_robustness}.
+We assess the correlation between our profit-shifting allocation and an allocation based on excess trade in services with tax havens only.
+The Spearman rank correlation coefficient of 0.6 indicates a relatively high correlation between both series but the $ PS_{lh}$ estimated in this paper is generally larger than the excess of services trade.
+This result suggests that services trade is an important driver of profit shifting between source countries and tax havens but shall not be considered its unique determinant.
+We also explore the role of the parameters $\tilde{\upsilon}_1$ and $\tilde{\upsilon}_2$ on the allocation of profit shifting.
+We find that the estimated profit shifting is robust to different calibrations of these elasticities (see Appendix \ref{PS_robustness}).
+Finally, we show that our estimation of profit shifting is robust to an alternative calibration of $\frac{PS_l}{\sum_l PS_l}$ (Figure \ref{fig:comparison_sl_our_sl_twz_log}) and to the use of FDI series without our imputation procedure (Table \ref{estimation_ps_imputation}).

-In appendix figure \ref{fig:ps_il_robustness_upsilon}, we explore the role of the parameters $\upsilon_1$ and $\upsilon_2$ on the allocation of profit shifting.
-Only the ratio, and not the level, of these elasticities matters.
-This ratio enters the calibration of profit shifting through $\Gamma_{il}$.
-As such, the ratio will mainly affect the determination of $s_{il}$ (see equation \ref{calib_ps_2}).
-In figure \ref{fig:ps_il_robustness_upsilon}, we plot the baseline estimation of $s_{il}$ and alternative allocations obtained by i) setting $\upsilon_1$ equal to $\upsilon_2$, and ii) increasing the ratio $\frac{\upsilon_2}{\upsilon_1}$ to 3.5.
-In both cases the allocation of $s_{il}$ is similar to the baseline allocation and displays a Spearman correlation coefficient larger than 0.95.